Simona735/PPDS-assignments/README.md

 **Associated file**: [fibonacci.py](fibonacci.py)

-**Describiton**: The program calculates the fibonacci sequence according to the task.
-The program is divided into main module and calculation function.
+**Description**: The program calculates the Fibonacci sequence according to the task.
+The program is divided into the main module and calculation function.

 ``` python
 THREADS_NUM = 10